kobotoolbox/dist-kobo-devel/README.md

 We have transitioned over to a containerized setup in order to better keep our production and development work in sync.

-Please see the [`kobo-docker` installation steps for more details](https://github.com/kobotoolbox/kobo-docker).
-Windows and OS X support are forthcoming.
+Please see the [`kobo-install` installation steps for more details](https://github.com/kobotoolbox/kobo-install).
+Linux and OS X are supported.
+Docker for Windows is not supported at this time; however, you may run `kobo-install` on Windows using a virtual machine (e.g. VirtualBox).

 Vagrant Installation of Kobo Development Box